The Social Network

 The inciting incident occurs at 15 minutes when Mark has the epiphanic insight to create "Thefacebook" - not a dating site, but a social directory exclusive to Harvard students.
 This disrupts his world by giving him a vehicle to prove his worth and potentially win back social status..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Mark and Eduardo make the active choice to move to Palo Alto for the summer to expand Facebook beyond Harvard.
+This demonstrates the protagonist's commitment to Mark and Eduardo make the active choice to move to Palo Alto for the summer to expand Facebook beyond Harvard.
 They rent a house, bringing the operation to Silicon Valley, crossing into the world of venture capital and West Coast tech culture., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Facebook receives $500,000 from Peter Thiel and moves to real offices.
+Significantly, this crucial beat Facebook receives $500,000 from Peter Thiel and moves to real offices.
 This is a false victory - the company is succeeding beyond their dreams, but the celebration masks the growing rift between Mark and Eduardo, and the manipulations Sean is orchestrating behind the scenes.
 The stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 91 minutes (75% through) represents the emotional nadir.
 Here, Eduardo confronts Mark in the Facebook office, screaming "I was your only friend!
 You had one friend!" before being escorted out by security.
 Mark watches his only real friend - the one person who believed in him from the beginning - leave forever.
-The death of their friendship represents Mark's complete isolation despite his success., demonstrates the protagonist at their lowest point.
+The death of their friendship represents Mark's complete isolation despite his success., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 80% of the runtime.
 Mark's lawyer Sy tells him "You're not an asshole, Mark.
 You're just trying so hard to be."
 This moment of clarity doesn't change Mark's path, but crystallizes his understanding.
 He sees himself clearly but chooses to move forward regardless, accepting the settlements and the isolation., demonstrating the transformation achieved throughout the journey.